 Mewing is literally just proper tongue posture.
 Unfortunately, most of us don’t have it, and we have to ingrain the habit into our everyday lives, which isn’t an easy process.
 Proper tongue posture basically consists of keeping your tongue on the roof of your mouth, especially the back third of your tongue.

-The upward force generated by mewing will act on your cheekbones and cause them to become prominent, increasing your FWHR.
+The upward force generated by mewing will act on your cheekbones and cause them to become prominent, increasing your facial width.
 The upwards force of your tongue also pushes down on your ramus, which will increase your gonial angle.
 The masseter muscles are the antagonist muscles to the tongue.
 Mewing therefore also activates the masseter muscles and over time can lead to a larger jaw.

 For more information on mewing, check out our Ultimate Mewing Guide.

 These pictures compare a prehistoric human’s teeth to that of a modern human.
 You can see that the prehistoric human has worn down teeth.
-Years of chewing tough foods has really filed them down.
+Years of chewing tough foods have really filed them down.
 In ancient times, we had to work really hard to get the nutrients out of our food.
 But now our diet contains soft carbohydrates that require almost no work on our part.

 Chewing gum will make up for this.
 It will increase the size of our masseter muscle, leading to the appearance of a larger jaw.
 But there are two important points about this exercise you need to understand to realize why it’s one of the most important things you can do for your jawline: